joetanx/conjur-cluster/README.md

 ```

 - The Conjur cluster is now back to the healthy level of having 1 leader node, 1 synchronous standby node and 1 asynchronous standby node
-- ☝️ **Note**: You cannot failback the leader node to the original server, the auto-failover cluster will automatically promote the next leader node if the service is stopped on a promoted server
+- ❗ **Important**: You cannot failback the leader node to the original server manually, the auto-failover cluster will automatically promote the next leader node if the service is stopped on a leader node
   - The only way to failback the leader node to the original server is to trial and error the failover+repair procedures until the automatically promoted leader is the original server

 ## 7.2 Manual failover

 In absence of the auto-failover configuration, the Conjur cluster can still recover from a leader failure via manual failover procedure promote a standby node to takeover as leader

+❗ **Important**:
-☝️ **Note**: a failed leader node cannot be added back to the cluster
+- A failed leader node cannot be added back to the cluster
+- Do not perform manual failover procedures on nodes that are enrolled in an auto-failover cluster

-## 7.2.1 Manual failover procedure
+### 7.2.1 Manual failover procedure

 Ref: <https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Deployment/HighAvailability/manual-failover.htm>

 - Find the best failover candidate, which is the standby with the most advanced replication time-line
-- Assuming that standby node 1 (cjr2.vx) was the synchronous standby and standby node 2 (cjr3.vx) was the asynchronous standby before the leader failure, standby node 1 should have the more advanced replication time-line and hence, is the failover candidate
+- If standby node 1 (cjr2.vx) was the synchronous standby and standby node 2 (cjr3.vx) was the asynchronous standby before the leader failure, standby node 1 should likely have the more advanced replication time-line and hence, is the failover candidate

 #### 7.2.1.1 Stop replication on standby node 2
 📌 Perform on **cjr3.vx**